Ashanti Protests In NYC While Wearing A Louis Vuitton Face Mask, Aretha Franklin T-Shirt, And Leggings

 Ashanti took to Instagram to share a couple of new photos of herself.
 The R&B diva was captured taking part in the Black Lives Matter protest that took place in New York City.

 The “Rain On Me” hitmaker stunned in a black short-sleeved top that featured photos of the late Aretha Franklin.
 She paired the ensemble with black skintight leggings and wrapped a gray jumper around her waist.
-Ashanti accessorized herself with sunglasses, which she hooked into her top, and a couple of necklaces.
+Ashanti accessorized with sunglasses, which she hooked into her top, and a couple of necklaces.
 To complete the ensemble, the singer wore a brown Louis Vuitton face mask, a blue leather Chanel fanny pack, and a black cap with white text on the front.
-Ashanti sported her long wavy dark hair down and appeared to be going for a makeup-free look.
+Ashanti sported her long wavy dark hair down, and she appeared to be going for a makeup-free look.

 The entertainer posted two images within one upload.

 In the first shot, Ashanti posed alongside producer Deighton Mckoy who wore a yellow top with black text, sunglasses, and a black face mask with New York written across it.
 He held up a white sign that read “I am a man!
 I am a father!
 I am an American!” in black capital letters.
-The duo both raised their arms and looked directly at the camera lens.
-They were both captured in the middle of the street where they were surrounded by other protestors.
+They both raised their arms and looked directly at the camera lens and were photographed captured in the middle of the street where they were surrounded by other protesters.

 In the next slide, Ashanti was photographed in the center of a group shot in the middle of Times Square.